-This property in the small village of Two Dales, between Matlock and Bakewell and is set just outside the Peak District National Park surrounded by the beautiful Derbyshire Dales Countryside.
+This property in the small village of Two Dales, Derbyshire, between Matlock and Bakewell is set just outside the Peak District National Park surrounded by the beautiful Derbyshire Dales Countryside.

-The Escape is self catering holiday accommodation sleeping up to 10 people in the main house, complete with luxury sheltered hot tub and private parking for 4 to 5 cars with Electric car charging point
+The Escape is a self catering holiday accommodation sleeping up to 10 people in the main house, complete with luxury sheltered hot tub, games room and private parking for 4 to 5 cars with Electric car charging point

 - Hot tub